-NCCN recommends tumor molecular evaluation via validated test(s) in a CLIA-certified laboratory to identify, at a minimum, the potential benefit of targeted therapeutic agents with tumor specific or tumor agnostic benefit.
-These should include (but are not limited to) BRCA1/2, HRD status, MSI, MMR, TMB, FRα, RET and NTRK, if any prior testing performed did not include these markers.
+The current NCCN guidelines recommend tumor molecular analysis in a CLIA-approved facility in both the upfront setting and with recurrence of disease for ovarian cancer, fallopian tube cancer, or primary peritoneal cancer.
+In the initial setting, tumor molecular analysis should optimize detection of molecular variations that can impact decision-making regarding treatments that have demonstrated benefit, including BRCA1/2, loss of heterozygosity, or homologous recombination deficiency status in the absence of a germline BRCA mutation.
+For recurrent disease, NCCN recommends tumor molecular evaluation via validated test(s) to identify, at a minimum, the potential benefit of targeted therapeutic agents with tumor specific or tumor agnostic benefit.
+These should include (but are not limited to) BRCA1/2, HER2 status, HRD status, MSI, MMR, TMB, BRAF, FR α (FOLR1), RET and NTRK, if any prior testing performed did not include these markers.
 Further testing with more comprehensive panels may be of specific importance in less common ovarian cancers with limited approved options for therapy.
-Also recommended is molecular testing prior to start of therapy for persistent or recurrent disease if such testing was not already performed.
-(NCCN Ovarian Cancer/Fallopian Tube Cancer/Primary Peritoneal Cancer, v2.2023).
+This testing should be performed on the most recently tumor tissue available.
+When tissue-based testing is not clinical feasible, ctDNA may be used.
+(NCCN Ovarian Cancer/Fallopian Tube Cancer/Primary Peritoneal Cancer, v3.2024.)